Manage a BOS Session

 Troubleshooting: There is a known limitation of BOS v1 that listing sessions will hang if too many sessions exist.
 For more information, see Hang Listing BOS V1 Sessions.

-(ncn-mw#) Get details for a BOS v2 session using the session ID.
+(ncn-mw#) Get details for a BOS v2 session using the session name.

-cray bos v2 sessions describe <BOS_SESSION_ID> --format json
+cray bos v2 sessions describe <BOS_SESSION_NAME> --format json

 Example output: